haroldo89/kubernetes-prometheus/README.md

 You can find the full tutorial from here--> [Kubernetes Monitoting setup Using Prometheus](https://devopscube.com/setup-prometheus-monitoring-on-kubernetes/)

-## 🚀 CKA, CKAD, CKS, KCNA & PCA Coupon Codes

-If you are preparing for CKA, CKAD, CKS, or KCNA exam, get **$60 discount today** using code **DCUBEOFFER** at https://kube.promo/latest.
-It is a limited-time offer.
-Or Check out [Linux Foundation coupon](https://scriptcrunch.com/linux-foundation-coupon/) page for the latest voucher codes.

 ## ✍️ Other Manifest repos

 Kube State metrics manifests: https://github.com/devopscube/kube-state-metrics-configs